Log in Start

 • How well the fund tracks its underlying benchmark index.

-• The methodology being used to replicate the benchmark index, for example whether it physically holds the underlying securities referenced by the index or if it uses a synthetic replication strategy.
+• The methodology being used to replicate the benchmark index.
+For example, whether it physically holds the underlying securities referenced by the index or uses a synthetic replication strategy.

 • The total expense ratio of the fund, which represents the total cost of investing in the fund.